 We are working closely with local organizations to ensure they can provide adequate assistance and protection to new arrivals.
-We are also assisting vulnerable migrants and asylum-seekers currently living outside and inside designated accommodation sites in Serbia.
+We are also assisting vulnerable migrants and asylum-seekers currently living inside and outside designated accommodation sites in Serbia.
 We are distributing food, hygiene kits, clothing and other essential items as well as installing water and sanitation facilities and providing psychological support and legal counseling.

 Providing emergency, legal and psychological support in Italy

 On the mainland and in Sicily, we are providing food, clothes, shoes, and personal hygiene kits as well as longer term psychological and legal support to new arrivals.
 We are also helping asylum seekers to find accommodation, learn Italian, and providing them with cash to meet their basic needs.
 We are also hosting asylum seekers who arrived on humanitarian visas directly from Lebanon, as part of a unique programme in coordination with the Italian government.

 Helping refugees maintain their dignity in Greece